-There are so many gadgets for traveling light - but are they all needed?
+There are so many gadgets for travelling light - but are they all needed?
 Can you use other things you already have at home to travel light on a budget?

 A friend asked me if packing light is expensive.
 My answer is, "It most definitely can be, but it doesn't have to be expensive."